-Counsel must promptly notify the Clerk of any change of address, including e-mail address, irrespective of any changes noted on a pleading or other document.
+Counsel must promptly notify the Clerk of any change of address, including email address, irrespective of any changes noted on a pleading or other document.

-4. Confidentiality of Admission and Renewal Applications Attorney Records
+4. Confidentiality of Attorney Records

-No information contained in any bar admission application, or renewal application, or an attorney's administrative or disciplinary record may shall be released by the Clerk of this Court without except by the order of the Chair of the Disciplinary and Admissions Committee of the Court or the presiding judge in a pending case, and only afterin consultation by with the Committee Chair for requests for administrative records and in consultation with the full bench in cases of disciplinary files.
-However, the Clerk of Court may provide an attorney with a copy of that attorney's previously submitted bar admission or renewal application upon request, including confirming the contents of these documents or the presiding judge with the full bench.
+No information contained in any bar admission application, renewal application, or an attorney's administrative or disciplinary record may be released by the Clerk of this Court except by the order of the Chair of the Disciplinary and Admissions Committee of the Court or the presiding judge in a pending case, in consultation with the Committee Chair for requests for administrative records and in consultation with the full bench in cases of disciplinary files.
+However, the Clerk of Court may provide an attorney with a copy of that attorney's previously submitted bar admission or renewal application upon request, including confirming the contents of these documents.